lseemann/Quizziepoo/readme.md

 [ ] Allow for direct linking to Google Sheets, rather than fussing with a JSON.
 [ ] Change progress bar from a table to flexbox elements [ ] Gussy up CSS
+[ ] Allow for more elaborate answers, such as photos
 ## Credits
 Luke Seemann